Sire and Semen Info

 Most of the bulls listed on this page are actually here on the ranch to come look at.
 Sometimes it’s difficult to envision what a yearling bull will turn into, so feel free to ask for mature sire photos from wherever you get your next bull or stop by and see them yourself.
 When we are looking at the genetic potential of a bull we take into consideration a number of things but focusing on pedigree, general appearance, and EPD’s.

 Its easy to get lost in the pedigree talk but the longer you stay with any one program the more the same names come up time and time again.
-We gravitate towards older, proven lines such as Beral of Wye, Pinebank Waigroup 41/97, and Octoraro Ballot STO 6 to name a few.
+We gravitate towards older, proven lines such as Beral of Wye, Pinebank Waigroup 41/97, and OCC Homer 650H to name a few.

-General appearance is obviously so subjective.
+General appearance is obviously very subjective.
 What one producer likes to see another may hate.
-But with our experience in grass based genetics we love to see a bull with short legs, big guts, a definite bully head.
-He should walk smoothly on big wide leg bones and be straight across the top.
+But, in our experience in grass based genetics, we love to see a bull with short legs, big guts, a definite bully head.
+He should walk out smoothly on big wide leg bones and be straight across the top.
 We love seeing a bull neck hump at yearling age- bonus points if we see it a weaning.
 Scrotal size is important but maybe not in the way you’ve heard before.
 What good is a huge scrotal circumference if most of it is fat?
 We may have a misconception on what true scrotal size is as a breed.

 Buying a bull is a huge decision with major implications.
 Please feel free to call and visit about any questions you may have.